jklein07/prediction-market-efficiency/README.md

 complete coverage of every long-lived contract that resolved in the window (23,137 contracts, 1.4 million price bars), requiring a jump to be confirmed by an actual trade rather than a quote flicker.
-In the categories with enough resolutions to test properly, the answer is a flat no: weather (2,061 and 1,725 observations by direction), mentions markets (1,116 and 1,007), commodities (1,002 and 754), sports (941 and 849).
-Detection thresholds of 3.4 to 5.9 cents corrected; expected values negative essentially everywhere.
+In the categories with enough resolutions to test properly the answer is a flat no. Entering one hourly candle after the jump, weather gives 2,090 and 1,747 observations by direction, mentions markets 1,120 and 1,056, commodities 771 and 1,022, and sports 1,251 and 1,423.
+Corrected thresholds run 3.4 to 5.9 cents in weather, mentions and commodities, and expected values are negative nearly everywhere.
+Sports is a null here too, but it rests on the complete-coverage calibration work above rather than on this test's power.
 Whatever these markets do after news, they do it faster than a person with a manual approval step can act on.

 **Pregame momentum and reversion.** A separate question from calibration: never mind whether prices are *right*, do they *trend*?
 If a contract drifts